TejashwiniGadagin/EmailCampaign-Analysis_PowerBI/README.md

 # Email Campaign Analysis using PowerBI
 ---------------------------------------------------------------------------------------------------------------------------------------------------

-This dashboard is designed by following youtube tutorial by SSUnitech .
+This dashboard is designed by following youtube tutorial by SS Unitech .
 Here is the link of tutorial [Link](https://www.youtube.com/watch?v=ayYMzlkkHZw&list=PLNRxk1s77zfjBng6EFeEQKVJ7DkqTc4ze&index=9)

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 #### Problem Statement